Lu Wen-sheng

-Lu Wen-sheng (呂文生 (Lü3 Wen2 Sheng1, Lǚ Wénshēng); born November 30, 1962, in Kaohsiung County (now part of Kaohsiung City), Taiwan) is a retired Taiwanese professional baseball player and the current manager of Uni-President Lions.
+Lu Wen-sheng (呂文生 (Lü3 Wen2 Sheng1, Lǚ Wénshēng); born November 30, 1962, in Kaohsiung County (now part of Kaohsiung City), Taiwan) is a Taiwanese retired professional baseball player and the current manager of the Fuzhou Sea Knights.
 He has also represented Chinese Taipei on many occasions before entering his professional career, and is sometimes named the best second baseman of his time.